 “What we have here is a failure to communicate.”

-That iconic line, delivered by Paul Newman in his Oscar-nominated role as Cool Hand Luke, underlies one of the most persistent problems in personal and business relationships.
+That iconic line, delivered by Paul Newman in his Oscar-nominated role as Cool Hand Luke, describes one of the most persistent problems in personal and business relationships.
 All too often, we don't mean what we say and we don't say what we mean.
-Even worse, we don't know when others are being honest with us.
-And worst of all, sometimes we aren't being honest with ourselves.
+Even worse, we don't know when others are being honest with us or if it's safe to be honest with them.
+Worst of all, sometimes we aren't honest with ourselves.

-Additional topics for keynote speeches, seminars, and breakout sessions can be modified and tailored for individual audiences and events.
+Additional topics for keynote speeches, seminars, and training sessions can be modified and tailored for individual audiences and events.
 These include:

 Cultural Ethics — How diversity can bring us together and make us stronger